• Skip to primary navigation

 2. Take a tuk-tuk to the border

-Around 4km before Chiang Khong city center the bus will stop and the driver will ask people who want to cross the border to disembark.
-Tuk-tuks will be waiting at the intersection to transport you to the Thai side of the border (for 50THB per person).
+Around 4km before the Chiang Khong town center, the bus will stop and the driver will ask people who want to cross the border to disembark.

-3. Get a exit stamp for Thailand
+3. Get an exit stamp for Thailand

 At the border, there is a booth where you will get your Thai exit stamp, continue walking and you’ll see a bus.